-Owning and renting out a holiday home can be a lot of work so I would always advise using a reputable holiday letting company to advertise and market the property on your behalf.
+Owning and renting out a holiday home can be a lot of work.
+I would always advise using a reputable holiday letting company to advertise and market the property on your behalf.
 Many agents offer different service packages so you can choose which is right for you.

 What mortgage, insurance and legal documents do I need if I want to let out a holiday home?

-A letting agent will be able to advise on what’s required to prepare your property for letting but it’s likely to include gas and electrical checks, a fire risk assessment and safety guidelines for any pools or hot tubs.
-In terms of insurance, I would contact a company who’s experienced in providing this type of cover, I normally suggest www.sabreinsuranceservices.co.uk in Kingsbridge.
+A letting agent will be able to advise on what’s required to prepare your property for letting.
+It’s likely to include gas and electrical checks, a fire risk assessment and safety for pools or hot tubs.
+In terms of insurance, I would contact a company who’s experienced in providing this type of cover, I normally suggest Sabre Insurance Services in Kingsbridge.